mathveras/ai-prompts/structure/prompt_generation.md

 ### Follow these rules consistently to produce `{desired_output}`.
 If anything is unclear, ask for clarification — collaboration is part of the craft
 ```

-Based on the informations you provided me regarding all my questions about the topic, generate a markdown prompt that can be used to potencially improve the response development capabilities of a LLM.
+Based on the informations you provided regarding all the questions made about the topic, generate a markdown prompt that can be used to potencially improve the response, generations and development capabilities of a LLM.
 It has to be as **clear and efficient** as possible for an LLM to understand and potencially reach a **maximum level of effectiveness**.

 Here are some examples so you can have a basis of what is supposed to be done: